SeldonIO/seldon-core/docs-gb/explainers.md

 ---
-description: Learn how to implement model explainability in Seldon Core 2 using Alibi-Explain integration with MLServer.
-This comprehensive guide covers black box model explanations, pipeline explanations, anchor-based explainers for tabular and text data, and best practices for deploying explainable AI models in production environments.
+description: Learn how to implement model explainability in Seldon Core using Alibi-Explain integration for black box model explanations and pipeline insights.
 ---

 # Explainers